joey-augustin/Application-Design-II_DunwoodyCollegeofTechnologySem.2/InClassAssignment1/README.md

 # In Class Assignment 1

-This assignment was an instructor-led project utilizing .NET Desktop to make a CRUD login page.

 ## Overview
-This is a .NET desktop application built using WinForms.
-It was created as part of coursework to practice C#, Event Handling, Data Input, UI Design.
+This assignment was an instructor-led project utilizing .NET Desktop using WinForms to make a member profile page.
+Personal information can be created, read, searched for, updated, and deleted in the application's database.

+## What I Learned
+- C# Fundamentals
+- Event Handling
+- Data Input
+- UI Design

 ## Technologies
 - C#